Welcome from the Academy founder, Liam.

 Personally, I am passionate about providing game producers with strong foundations of knowledge in project and program management, including Lean & Agile methodologies, so that this may lead to peace of mind, reduction in waste and crunch plus industry-recognised accreditation.
 For too long now, producers have had to rely upon apprenticeship-learning and long years of service to try and work out what their job entails and how to do it.
 So many producers suffer from imposter syndrome as a result.
 Let us break this cycle.
 Together we can combine knowledge and support to provide foundation knowledge and training.

-Since we have just started our journey in May 2020, you can expect us to grow rapidly and with gusto - but without your support we are doomed.
+Since we started our journey in May 2020, we grew rapidly and with gusto thanks to the effort of Juney and others in our Discord community - but without your support we are doomed.
 Please do sign up, join in, volunteer a bit of your knowledge and experiences - let me interview you!
-Sign up to Slack.
+Sign up to Discord!
 Contribute to the content.
 Whatever you want.

 Together we can bring method to the madness.